glanceapp/community-widgets/widgets/ufc-fight-tracker/README.md

 - In the preview this widget was used in a column between two small side columns.
 All other configurations have not been tested.
 - No additional configuration is necessary for this widget.

+# Update Frequency
+Every 10 minutes by default (can be changed).

 # YAML
 ```yaml
 - type: custom-api